Simplify Management to Reduce Unified Communications TCO

-The Akkadian Labs team spends a lot of time speaking with Cisco Unified Communications (UC) practice managers, solution architects and account managers at value-added resellers, integrators, and service providers across the country.
-We also engage with CTOs, IT managers, and network engineers from SMB to large enterprises.
-What we are seeing across the board with Cisco UC deployments is a desire to simplify unnecessarily complex tasks while boosting user and feature adoption rates.
+As a software provider, the Akkadian Labs team spends significant time speaking with Cisco Unified Communications (UC) practice managers, solution architects, and account managers at value-added resellers, integrators, and service providers across the country.
+We also engage with CTOs, IT leaders, and UC engineers from SMB to large enterprises.
+Across the board, we see companies looking for ways to simplify Cisco UC management.
+At the same time, these companies are looking to boost UC user and feature adoption rates.

 Akkadian Labs has identified one area of Cisco UC administration where companies may be able to reduce their total cost of ownership (TCO).
 Through research, Akkadian Labs has found companies may reduce their TCO by reducing time spent on provisioning users and devices within the Cisco UC ecosystem.
-Provisioning within this environment, or the process of setting up employee phones, voicemail, and other applications, requires expertise and time, both of which are costly.
-Reducing time spent on provisioning will undoubtedly reduce a company’s TCO.
-And given that the average expectancy of a new Cisco UC deployment is about 5-6 years, I would argue that any idea or business solution that cuts annual Cisco UC system operating costs over the expected term of deployment is worth listening to.
+Provisioning within this environment, or the process of setting up employee phones, voicemail, and other applications, requires expertise and time.
+Both of these requirements are costly.
+Therefore, reducing time spent on provisioning will reduce a company’s TCO.
+And, given that the average life expectancy of a new Cisco UC deployment is about 5-6 years, these savings could be significant over the life of a deployment.

-A large financial services firm in Milwaukee is growing rapidly and is looking to streamline the new hire onboarding process.
+- The IT team at a large financial services firm in Milwaukee is growing rapidly and overwhelmed by new hires.

 - Cisco certified engineers at a Boston regional health system are too busy with provisioning tasks to get to higher priority projects.

 - An inexperienced engineer accidentally deleted users from a New York law firm’s network.

 - UC engineers at the European HQ of a global organization are busy responding to day-to-day requests from regional offices, like resetting voicemail PINs.